Economy of Long Island

-Long Island is one of the world’s most urbanized and highly developed islands.
-As of 2021, Long Island had a population of 8.1 million people and a gross domestic product of $361 billion.
+Long Island is one of the world's most urbanized and highly developed islands.
+As of 2022, Long Island had a population over 8 million people.
 Between 2014 and 2019, Long Island experienced a 4.3% growth in jobs.
 Median income on the island is $112,000 and the median home price is $450,000.
 Among those over the age of 25, 42.6% hold a college degree or higher educationally.

+GDP

+As of 2023, Long Island had a gross domestic product of $526 billion or around 20% of New York metropolitan area.

 Affluence

 The counties of Nassau and Suffolk have long been renowned for their affluence and high standard of living.
 This affluence is especially pervasive among the hamlets and villages on the North Shore of Long Island as far as western Suffolk, the extreme eastern South Shore (home to the Hamptons) and several wealthy pockets along the South Shore further west.
-However, nearly all of Long Island (especially Nassau County and western Suffolk County) is quite expensive to live on by national standards.
+However, nearly all of Long Island (especially Nassau County and western Suffolk County) is extremely expensive to live in by national standards.